IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 Return Code 16(X'10')
 Reason Code Meaning
 __________________________________________________________________________________________________________________________________
-0121(X'79')  The system's znsq server (SMSVSAM) is not available or is a new instance.
+**0121(X'79')**  The system's znsq server (SMSVSAM) is not available or is a new instance.
 The server has terminated or recycled
              since the database was open.

-             Close the connenction and reopen the database after the znsq server is available.
+             Close the connection and reopen the database after the znsq server is available.
 __________________________________________________________________________________________________________________________________
-0124(X'7C')  The system's znsq trnsactional server (DFSMSTVS) is not available.
+**0124(X'7C')**  The system's znsq transactional server (DFSMSTVS) is not available.
 DFSMSTVS either did not fully initialize or has
              been quiesced.
-Accessing EzNoSQL databases as recoverable, require the availablity of DFSMSTVS.
+Accessing EzNoSQL databases as recoverable, requires the availablity of DFSMSTVS.

-             Report the issue to the z/OS Storage Aministrator.
+             Report the issue to the z/OS Storage Administrator.
 __________________________________________________________________________________________________________________________________
-0125(X'7D')  The system's znsq trnsactional server (DFSMSTVS) is not installed.
+**0125(X'7D')**  The system's znsq transactional server (DFSMSTVS) is not installed.
 DFSMSTVS is not specififed as enabled in the list
              of optional product features for z/OS.
-Accessing EzNoSQL databases as recoverable, require the availablity of DFSMSTVS.
+Accessing EzNoSQL databases as recoverable, requires the availablity of DFSMSTVS.

-             Report the issue to the z/OS Storage Aministrator.
+             Report the issue to the z/OS Storage Administrator.
 __________________________________________________________________________________________________________________________________

 ## Return Code 36